linucks/ambuild/README.md

     gnupg-agent \
     software-properties-common
 ```

-Add Docker’s official GPG key (so that the downloaded packages can be validated) with the command:
+2. Add Docker’s official GPG key (so that the downloaded packages can be validated) with the command:
 ```
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
 ```
-Add the Docker 'stable' repository to the list of available repositories, so that apt can download from it:
+3. Add the Docker 'stable' repository to the list of available repositories, so that apt can download from it:
 ```
 sudo add-apt-repository \
    "deb [arch=amd64] https://download.docker.com/linux/ubuntu \
    $(lsb_release -cs) \
    stable"
 ```
-With the Docker respository added to the list, update the list of packages and then install docker:
+4. With the Docker respository added to the list, update the list of packages and then install docker:
 ```
 sudo apt-get update
 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

+#### 2. Create Docker Group
 Non-root users cannot run Docker by default, so it usally needs to be run under sudo; however this means any files created are owned by root, which is not a good idea.
 To allow users to run docker/ambuild without having sudo access, create docker group and add any users to it who will be required to run docker/ambuild.

-First create the group for all users of docker.
+1. First create the group for all users of docker.
 This may have already been done with the docker installation command, so it may not be required, but it's not a problem to run this command again
 ```
 sudo groupadd docker
 ```

-Add the current logged in user (specified by the $USER environment variable) to this group.
+2. Add the current logged in user (specified by the $USER environment variable) to this group.
 Any other users can be added by replacing $USER in the below commmand with the unix username.
 ```
 sudo usermod -aG docker $USER
 ````
-Activate the group (this just saves logging out/in again)
+3. Activate the group (this just saves logging out/in again)
 ```
 newgrp docker
 ```
-With Docker installed, the docker group set up and the current user added, test if you can run docker without using sudo:
+4. With Docker installed, the docker group set up and the current user added, test if you can run docker without using sudo:
 ```
 docker run hello-world
 ```